How to Fix Flaky Tests in Mobile Test Automation — Complete Diagnosis Guide (2026)

 Step 2 — Classify the Failure Type

-Log every failure message carefully.
-Group failures by error type:
+Log every failure message carefully and group failures by error type.
+Classification narrows your root cause search.

-• Random data mismatch → likely missing seed or random value
+• Random data mismatch → likely missing seed or non-deterministic test data

 Step 3 — Isolate the Test